hamidriasat/UNet-3-Plus/configs/README.md

 through command line.

 Most of the configurations attributes in our [config](/configs/config.yaml) are self-explanatory.
-However, for some attributes additions comments are added.
+However, for some attributes additional comments are added.
 You can override configurations from command line too, but it's advisable to override them from config file because it's easy.